Onamia, Minnesota

 Onamia (/oʊˈneɪmiːə/ oh-NAYM-ee-ə) is a city in Mille Lacs County, Minnesota, United States.
-The population was 878 at the 2010 census.
+The population was 784 as of the 2020 census, down from 878 in 2010.
 U.S. Highway 169 and Minnesota State Highway 27 are the main routes in the community.

 History

-Originally, the city of Onamia was organized from the merger of two communities, Village of Onamia (Ojibwe: Onamanii-zaaga'iganiing) and the Village of Ericksonville (Ojibwe: Gibaakwa'igaansing).
-Onamia is named after Lake Onamia, of which "Onamia" is derived from the Ojibwe word onaman meaning "red ochre", or locally as "vermilion".
+Originally, the city of Onamia was organized from the merger of two communities, the village of Onamia (Ojibwe: Onamanii-zaaga'iganiing) and the village of Ericksonville (Ojibwe: Gibaakwa'igaansing).
+Onamia is named after Lake Onamia, whose name derives from the Ojibwe word onaman ("red ochre", or, locally, "vermilion").
 Ericksonville was incorporated in 1898.
 Onamia was incorporated in 1908.